townsean/trijam-171/README.md

 [Trijam](https://itch.io/jam/trijam-171) is a weekly game jam where the goal is to create a game in under 3 hours of development time.

+Total Dev Time: < 3 hours.
+I was able to leverage some code from a previous Trijam.

 ## Synopsis

 **Wrong Step, You Fall** is a memory based game where you are stuck in a cave trying to safely find your way out.